-red3I've been an expat for nearly 4 years and found that through writing, I would record moments in time that meant something to me.
+red3I've been an expat for nearly 9 years and found that through writing, I would record moments in time that meant something to me.
 It's a liberating way to express my thoughts and feelings about a subject matter.
-Being new to running, I experience a range of emotions fluctuating between euphoria and misery.
-Capturing those emotions through writing will keep me grounded, reminding me how it all began and the difficulties encountered.
+As a runner, I experience a range of emotions fluctuating between euphoria and misery.
+Capturing those emotions through writing keep me grounded, reminding me how it all began and the difficulties encountered along the way.
 However, the writing goes further than that.
 It's a voice of encouragement for future novice runners that they are not alone, that we all began with that first kilometre, we agonised over our slow pace, and wondered if it's worth it at all.
 As a traveller at heart, with a healthy dose of curiousity, I'm always on the ready passport in hand for that new destination.
 When travel eludes me, I'll hit the pavement regardless of weather and explore the streets of Singapore.
 Yet, there's still so much more to see and do.
 Running races in different parts of Singapore is a great way to explore areas I probably wouldn't otherwise travel to.
 With a highly active little girl, tropical weather and easy access to East Coast Park, as a family we regularly engage in cycling, swimming, running, scooting, inline skating and of course walking to our nearest hawker's market for dinner.
 Life is never dull.

 Blogging since: October 2014